zakwarren/nightsawayforms/docs/userGuide.md

 all other leaders in Scouting) who want a quick and easy way to manage all the paperwork that comes with running a nights away event.

-The Nights Away Forms Generator (or just nightsAwayForms) takes all the boring, repetitive tasks and automates them for you.
+The Nights Away Forms Generator (or just nightsawayforms) takes all the boring, repetitive tasks and automates them for you.
 It asks a set of simple questions and uses your answers to fill in the details.

 Some leaders like to use this app after they've had their planning meetings with their leader team and have all the answers.
 Others like to use it as a prompt during those meetings.
-Whichever works for you, use nightsAwayForms to take the pain away and let you focus on the fun.
+Whichever works for you, use nightsawayforms to take the pain away and let you focus on the fun.

 ##Getting started

-Run nightsAwayForms to begin.
+Run nightsawayforms to begin.
 This will open a clear terminal window and run a few checks on its local environment.
 It will then ask you a series of questions about your group and your camp.
 This is used to generate the relevant paperwork.